Serial Peripheral Interface Bus (SPI)

 Data is sampled at the leading falling edge of the clock.
-The data must be available before the first clock signal falling.
+The data must be available before the first clock signal falls.
 The clock idle state is high (1).
 The data on MOSI and MISO lines must be stable while the clock is low and can be changed when the clock is high.
-The data is captured on the clock's falling transition and propagated on rising clock transition.
+The data is captured on the clock's falling transition and propagated on the rising clock transition.

 - Mode 3 — CPOL = 1, CHPA = 1

 Data is sampled at the trailing rising edge of the clock.
 The first clock signal falling can be used to prepare the data.
 The clock idle state is one.
 The data on MISO and MOSI lines must be stable while the clock is high and can be changed when the clock is low.
-The data is captured on the clock's rising transition and propagated on falling clock transition.
+The data is captured on the clock's rising transition and propagated on the falling clock transition.